molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ### Remote checksum

-(highly recommended) If file was copied recently, it _can be_ still on regular disks on the remote archive server, so we can simply issue remote command to calculate the `sha256sum` value of it
+If file was copied recently, it _can be_ still on regular disks on the remote archive server, so we can simply issue remote command to calculate the `sha256sum` value of it
 ```